Type-safe bitwise operations - TL;DR

 The definition of BOOST_FLAGS_SPECIALIZE_STD_LESS(E)

-will not enablerange algorithms to use that total order.
-Here it is required to explicitely specify boost::flags::total_order
+will not enable range algorithms to use that total order.
+Here it is required to explicitly specify total_order

 as compare object.